Kristian-Tagion/sdk/core/README.md

 ## Create Two Wallets

-Tagion does not have the account system, like most blockchains do.
+Tagion does not have an account system, like most blockchains do.
 Instead, we store the bills in the database.
 The wallet software manages the keys for those bills.
 You can 'spend' the bills using the Tagion compatible wallet, in our case - Wallet CLI.

 To send tagions from one wallet to another, the sender must know the public key of the receiver.
 Currently, we use primitive system of **invoices** for this.
 The receiver must generate the invoice, that will be fulfilled by the sender.